nvzqz/c-utf8-rs/README.md

     </a>
 </p>

-It is capable of representing all 1,112,064 code points of the [Unicode] standard.
+[UTF-8] is capable of representing all 1,112,064 code points of the [Unicode] standard.
 Code points are variable-width, ranging from 8 to 32 bits wide.

 ## Where does UTF-8 appear in C?